Louis Hall (footballer)

-Louis Hall is an English footballer who plays as a defender for National League North side Leamington.
+Louis Hall is an English footballer who plays as a defender for Cymru Premier side Bala Town.

 Career

 In October 2020, Hall made his debut for Oxford City against Bath City.
 His first goal for the club came in a FA Cup match over Weymouth on 24 October 2020.

-In July 2021 Hall joined League Two Newport County on a one year contract after impressing in pre-season trials.
+In July 2021 Hall joined League Two Newport County on a one-year contract after impressing in pre-season trials.
 He made his debut for Newport on 10 August 2021 in the starting line-up for the 1–0 EFL Cup first round win against Ipswich Town.

 On 25 January 2022, Hall joined National League North side Gloucester City on loan for the remainder of the 2021–22 season.
 He was released by Newport at the end of the 2021–22 season.